MicrosoftEdge/MSEdgeExplainers/IframeMediaPause/iframe_media_pausing.md

 Both `execution-while-not-rendered` and `execution-while-out-of-viewport` permission policies should take precedence over `media-playback-while-not-visible`.
 Therefore, in the case that we have an iframe with colliding permissions for the same origin, `media-playback-while-not-visible` should only be considered if the iframe is allowed to execute.
 The user agent should perform the following checks:

-1. If the origin is not [allowed to use](https://html.spec.whatwg.org/multipage/iframe-embed-object.html#allowed-to-use) the [`"execution-while-not-rendered"`](https://wicg.github.io/page-lifecycle/#execution-while-not-rendered) feature, then:
+1. If the origin is not [allowed to use] the [`"execution-while-not-rendered"`] feature, then:
-    1. If the iframe is not [being rendered](https://html.spec.whatwg.org/multipage/rendering.html#being-rendered), freeze execution of the iframe context and return.
+    1. If the iframe is not [being rendered], freeze execution of the iframe context and return.
-2. If the origin is not [allowed to use](https://html.spec.whatwg.org/multipage/iframe-embed-object.html#allowed-to-use) the [`"execution-while-out-of-viewport"`](https://wicg.github.io/page-lifecycle/#execution-while-out-of-viewport) feature, then:
+2. If the origin is not [allowed to use] the [`"execution-while-out-of-viewport"`] feature, then:
-    1. If the iframe does not intersect the [viewport](https://www.w3.org/TR/CSS2/visuren.html#viewport), freeze execution of the iframe context and return.
+    1. If the iframe does not intersect the [viewport], freeze execution of the iframe context and return.
-3. If the origin is not [allowed to use](https://html.spec.whatwg.org/multipage/iframe-embed-object.html#allowed-to-use) the [`"media-playback-while-not-visible"`](#proposed-solution-media-playback-while-not-visible-permission-policy) feature, then:
+3. If the origin is not [allowed to use] the [`"media-playback-while-not-visible"`](#proposed-solution-media-playback-while-not-visible-permission-policy) feature, then:
-    1. If the iframe is not [being rendered](https://html.spec.whatwg.org/multipage/rendering.html#being-rendered), pause all media playback from the iframe context and return.
+    1. If the iframe is not [being rendered], pause all media playback from the iframe context and return.

 ## Alternative Solutions